Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Problem statement

 for the Dirichlet trace and by

 for the Neumann trace, also known as the conormal derivative or flux $q(\x,t)$.
-Note, in the engineering literature the flux is usually defined with a negative sign in front of the Nabla operator.
+Note, in the engineering literature the flux is usually defined with a negative sign in front of the nabla operator.
 Here, for consistency with the mathematical literature the definition without the negative sign is used.
-Hence, an outflux is positive.
+Hence, an outwards flux is positive.

-The given problem can be solved with integral equations (see, \eg~\cite{sauterschwab11, bonnet99a,sayas2016}).
-Essentially, both an indirect approach using layer potentials or a direct approach are suitable.
-Here, the latter will be used.
-First, the retarded boundary integral operators have to be formulated.
-The single-layer potential is described by
+Problem~\eqref{eq:govtot} can be solved with integral equations (see, \eg~\cite{sauterschwab11, bonnet99a,sayas2016}), either by a direct approach or an indirect approach using layer potentials.
+Here, the former will be used.
+First, the retarded boundary integral operators are formulated.
+The single-layer potential is defined by